MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/configure-document-management.md

 The attachments preview uses the Web app Open Platform Interface (WOPI) that is provided by Microsoft Office Online Server.
 On the **Document management parameters** page, on the **General** tab, in the **Office Web Apps Server** field, specify the Office Online Server instance to use for attachment previews.
 The default value is `https://onenote.officeapps.live.com`.
 This value points to the cloud-based WOPI server.

-### For an on-premises environment
+### For a Microsoft Dynamics 365 Finance + Operations (on-premises) environment

-When an environment is on-premises, the default cloud-based WOPI server can't read the attachment file to provide a preview.
+The defaul cloud-based WOPI server in Finance + Operations can't read the attachment file to provide a preview.
 If previews are required, you must [install an on-premises Office Online Server instance](https://technet.microsoft.com/library/jj219455.aspx) and configure it inside the environment.
 Set the **Office Web Apps Server** field to the host name of the installed Office Online Server instance, and then click **Save**.

 If previews aren't required, set the **Office Web Apps Server** field to `https://localhost`.
 The preview will then show the message "No preview available" instead of an error message.